Klarna Buy Now, Pay Later Review

 Download the app or browser extension

-To apply for Klarna financing, first you need to download the Klarna app.
+You can apply for Klarna financing through its website or on the mobile app.
 Then, you’ll be prompted to create an account.
 Here, you’ll provide some basic personal information along with your payment details (either a debit, credit or checking account).

 Start shopping